- Home

 aka: Function, Function Calling, Tool Use

-A capability that allows an AI to call external functions or APIs—like searching the web, querying databases, or running calculations.
+A capability that allows an AI model to call external functions or APIs — like searching the web, querying databases, or running calculations — instead of relying solely on its training data.

 Top-p (Nucleus Sampling)

-A parameter that controls randomness in AI text generation by choosing from the smallest set of words whose probabilities add up to p%.
-Lower values (0.1-0.5) make output more focused; higher values (0.9-1.0) make it more creative.
+A parameter that controls randomness in AI text generation by choosing from the smallest set of words whose combined probability reaches a threshold p.
+Lower values make output more focused; higher values make it more creative.

 Training